turingschool/mod-0-project-fe/section1/reflection.md

 2. What are the data types you learned about in this section?
 In your own words, define each.

   - `numerical` = A data type that is a number.
-It can be a negative,  positive or decimal.
+It can be a negative,  positive or a decimal.
 It can not be a fraction or contain commas.
-  - `string` = A string is data that is wrapped in ether single or double quotes (can be ether but the start and end must match) it can consist of number, letters and some symbols.
+  - `string` = A string is a data type that is wrapped in ether single or double quotes (can be ether but the start and end must match) it can consist of numbers, letters and some symbols.
 There are some symbols that need special character syntax.
-  - `boolean` = This data type compares two properties and determines if the outcome is true or false.
+  - `boolean` = This data type compares two operands and determines if the outcome is true or false.
 <br><br>
 3. How would you log the string `"Hello World!"` to the console?
   ```